Supporting Peers to Advocate for Equal Rights and a Recovery-Based

 HB-348 New Hampshire House

-Laurel Stavis writes 'HB348, should it become law, allows towns to condition public assistance on proof of residency through car registrations, lease agreements and property tax bills – the very documents that those seeking help seldom have.'
-Read the story here
+Laurel Stavis writes 'HB348, allows towns to condition public assistance on proof of residency through car registrations, lease agreements and property tax bills – the very documents that those seeking help seldom have.'
+Read the story here.